 - A blown fuse will shut down the whole iDrive system.
 On most models, this fuse is located in the glove box, behind the panel.

 - Lastly, a software update will solve potential glitches.
-First, you need to visit the BMW website and download the newest software to the USB drive.
-After that, you must plug that USB drive into your car and go to the software update option within the iDrive menu.
+First, you must visit the BMW website and download the newest software to the USB drive.
+Afterward, you must plug that USB drive into your car and go to the software update option within the iDrive menu.

 We hope you find the BMW iDrive CIC Malfunction guide helpful.
 Check these troubleshooting and repair guides for more help on your BMW.